-Reg and Ray have served as English Channel pilots under the guidance of their father Reg over the course of four decades.
+Reg and Ray have served as English Channel pilots under the guidance of their father Reg over the course of four decades – together the three combined for 298 solo crossing by the end of 2018.
 Reg started work with his father at the age of 16 in 1967 and his brother also started at the age of 16 years, 3 years later.
 In 1981, they took over the running of the boat from their father.
 On average, the brothers take up to 30 swimmers each season across the English Channel, including escorts for several world record swims.
-Like their father, they remain very involved with the Channel Swimming Association..
+Like their father, they remain very involved with the Channel Swimming Association.

 Captain Hutchinson was one of the best English Channel pilots and is remembered for his skill as a navigator and his kind and considerate manner, no matter how long the crossing took.
 He piloted more than 100 Channel swims for swimmers from over the world, including Brazil, Pakistan, Southern Rhodesia (now Zimbabwe), Iceland, Argentina, Mexico, Spain and Belgium, over 70 of which are chronicled in his diaries.